gophercoders/website/content/what-is-go.md

 Go is textural computer language.
 [Scratch](https://scratch.mit.edu/) or [Alice](http://www.alice.org/index.php) or [Kodo](http://www.kodugamelab.com/) are visual or graphical programming languages.
-In these languages you program by moving snapping coloured blocks together to create a program.
+In these languages you program by moving coloured blocks to create a program.

 Textural computer languages are different.
 You have to type everything - Sorry, but this is actually what real programmers do most days.
 And if you find you have a